 On that viewing and for years afterwards, Kane was something I could admire, but I can’t say I liked it in the sense that it fully engaged me on an emotional level.
 As my experience with Welles expanded, there were other movies which I liked much more – Touch of Evil (1958), The Trial (1962), Macbeth (1948), F for Fake (1973), and finally (again years after reading about it) Chimes at Midnight (1965), which I consider his greatest work.
 Still, I would occasionally revisit Kane, always with a bit more knowledge – I had read Pauline Kael’s Raising Kane in 1972, which had given me a negative impression of Welles; but then there was Robert L. Carringer’s 1985 book about the production, which offered a more nuanced corrective in its detailed account of Welles’ collaboration with the key figures who helped him create the film; and around the same time, Barbara Leaming’s biography of Welles, which fleshed him out as a character, though if I remember correctly it also subscribed to some degree to the common perception that his subsequent career had been a kind of failure because of his stubborn insistence on going his own way instead of accommodating himself to the mainstream movie industry; and finally, in the ’90s, there was Peter Bogdanovich’s hefty collection of career-spanning interviews, This is Orson Welles, and my discovery of Jonathan Rosenbaum who had written extensively about Welles, culminating in his 2007 collection Discovering Orson Welles.

 All that reading, along with watching and re-watching Welles’ movies and gradually forming my own opinions about his work, somehow never quite cracked my original reticence about Kane.
 While my admiration increased the more I learned, I still retained a detached distance.
 Until, for some reason, my recent viewing of Criterion’s 4K restoration.
 Surely it can’t just be the visual quality that shifted me, and yet I felt myself so completely immersed in the film that every changing emotional note resonated in a way it never had before.
-Welles’ energy and enthusiasm as a performer, seemingly so relaxed as he moves from youthful brio to aging alienation, permeates every frame – ironically, the further we get into reporter Thompson’s investigation, the more uncertain our understanding of the character becomes … right up to the final reveal of “Rosebud” which reveals nothing.
+Welles’ energy and enthusiasm as a performer, seemingly so relaxed as he moves from youthful brio to aging alienation, permeates every frame – ironically, the further we get into reporter Thompson’s investigation, the more uncertain our understanding of the character becomes … right up to the final reveal of “Rosebud” which reveals nothing at all.
 Because the movie begins with Rosebud and ends with Rosebud, and Rosebud provides the impetus for the investigation of Kane’s life, the weight we place on it as viewers becomes Welles’ final joke on the audience.

 Made as it was at the height of Hollywood’s (and society’s) fascination with psychoanalysis, the temptation is to read the symbol as a literal key to Kane’s life – that decades’ long pursuit of power which devolves into the obsessive acquisition of material possessions is driven by the deep sense of dispossession and abandonment he’s carried with him since being torn from his childhood home and mother to be raised by a bank.
 This reductionism belies the film’s larger satirical treatment of the awful consequences of America’s conflation of politics and money, of money as the root and meaning of power, which becomes its own purpose, with no other end than growth and acquisition for its own sake.
 Despite Welles’ dominating performance, it’s clear that no individual can maintain a clear personal identity in this socio-politico-economic maelstrom.
 If that final gasp of “Rosebud” means anything, perhaps it’s simply a dying recognition that there was a time when things seemed simple and that simplicity might have been more desirable than the futile complexity of the life wealth had imposed on him.